ghana04/blog/content/blog/2025/four-deaths.md

 Every person has four key experiences of death:

-1. Spiritual death (inherited from Adam): being separated from God in the spiritual realm, evidenced by feelings such as guilt, shame, pride, and wanting to be morally superior as compared to other people.
+1. Spiritual death (inherited from Adam): being separated from God in the spiritual realm, evidenced by feelings such as guilt, shame, pride, and wanting to be good/righteous by being moral.
-2. Physical death (inherited from Adam): being separated from God in the natural, which is having to 'stay alive' in the world on our own strength.
+2. Physical death (inherited from Adam): being separated from God in the natural, which is having to 'stay alive' in the world by the sweat of our brow.
 3. Physical death (experienced personally): being separated from the life-sustaining and grace-permitting environment which God provided for our bodies and our souls.
 4. Spiritual death:
    1. For unbelievers: called the second death, the lake of fire, which is the final and true separation from the spiritual realm of life (experienced personally).